HelpGiveThanks/HGTconfiguration/README.md

 1. Click the 'save' button (bottom right).
 1. Select 'Settings' (2nd option from the left menu column).
 1. Type in your Bug Genie's custom name (the name of your website, family, organization, etc.).
-1. Click the 'save' button (bottom right).
+1. Scroll down (if necessary) and click the 'save' button (bottom right).
-1. Select the 'Appearance' tab.
+1. Scroll up  (if necessary) and select the 'Appearance' tab.
 1. Click on the currently selected theme 'oxygen' and change it to the 'nitrogen' theme.
 Do keep oxygen as the selected iconset.
 1. Click the 'save' button (bottom right).
 1. Click the blue 'Configure icons' button.